lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

         g[v].append(u)

     N = len(connections)
-    # n nodes numbered from 0 to n-1, these maps could be dictionaries
+    # n nodes numbered from 0 to n-1, these lists could also be dictionaries
     lev = [None] * N
     low = [None] * N